-- an EAD and letter from the current employer (for students on OPT).
+- an EAD and letter from the current employer (during post-completion OPT only).

 What Happens at the Port of Entry?

-- At the port of entry, the immigration inspector should inspect the I-20 Form and return it to the student.
+- The immigration officer should inspect the I-20 Form and return it to the student.

-- The inspector should also inspect the passport with the F-1 visa (if applicable), issue an admission stamp, write "F-1/DS", and return the passport to the student.
+- The immigration officer should inspect the passport with the F-1 visa (if applicable), issue an admission stamp, write "F-1/DS", and return the passport to the student.

-- The inspector may or may not request to see the other documents listed above.
+- The immigration officer may or may not request to see the other documents listed above.

 After entry, the student should verify that the entry was properly recorded electronically at https://i94.cbp.dhs.gov/I94/#/home.
-A copy of this electronic entry record should be printed for the student's records after each entry to the U.S.
+A copy of this electronic entry record should be printed for the student's personal records after each entry to the United States.

 VALID F-1 VISA STAMP

 Some students will need to renew their passports during the course of their studies or post-completion training period.
 If the visa is still valid at this time, there is no need to apply for a visa renewal.
 Students in this situation should travel with both passports: the expired passport containing the valid U.S. visa, and the valid passport, which does not contain a visa stamp.

 If the F-1 entry visa stamp in your passport has expired and you plan to travel outside the United States, you must go to a U.S. consulate or embassy abroad to obtain a new F-1 visa.
 F-1 visas may never be renewed inside the United States.
 Students should generally allow 2-8 weeks for processing.
 Students engaged in post-completion OPT should be aware that it can be more difficult to renew an F-1 visa during OPT.
 Contact the consulate for an appointment prior to finalizing travel plans.